is343/anki_delay_deck/README.md

-Anki add-on that delays all cards by the number of days the deck is overdue
+An anki add-on that delays all cards by the number of days the deck is overdue.

+FOR EXAMPLE:
+If you have not studied for 2 weeks, it will delay all cards by 14 days - essentially making it as though you never missed a day.

 # Usage
 Click on the gear icon for the specific deck you want to delay.
 Choose delay option in the menu.